mangi07/tStudio-1/README.md

 * `$ gulp` runs the `unittest` task
 * `$ gulp integrationtest` runs all Mocah integration tests
 * `$ npm start` runs the application (without building it)

+> Note: Installation of prince, needed for pdf export from the app, was added to the gulp build task.

 > Note: You can open the Chrome Developer Tools while the app is running by pressing `Ctrl+Shift+I` on Windows/Linux or `Cmd-Shift-I` on macOS.